microsoft/Mastering-the-Marketplace/_site/saas-accelerator/labs/lab2-install/README.md

 ### Successful install script

-When the script completes successfully, it will print the values you need for the Technical Configuration tab in Partner Center.
-It will look something like this.
-Copy this information to a note or file so you can retrieve it in case you close the browser window.
+When the script completes successfully, it will print the values you need for the **Technical Configuration** tab in **Partner Center**.
+It will look something like the following.

 ```powershell
 __ Add The following URL in PartnerCenter SaaS Technical Configuration->Landing Page section